Skip to content

 Use the Template

-The Cookiecutter template generates the proper structure automatically.
+The generated project provides the proper structure automatically.
 These patterns are shown for reference when customizing your extension.

 Managing Dependencies

-The Cookiecutter template uses a simple, opinionated dependency workflow:
+The generated project uses a simple, opinionated dependency workflow:

 1. Define dependencies in pyproject.toml: